XDjackieXD/OpenRadio/README.md

 # OpenRadio

+This mod is not under active development anymore.
+Should you be interested in maintaining/updateing/improving the mod, let me know!

 A Little OpenComputers addon which adds laser links and (planned) satellites with radios, antennas and other high frequency stuff :3

 ## Current status